alexandershov/IdeaProjects/networks/networks.md

 sudo tcpdump -i lo0 tcp port 1234
 ```
 We'll get only 2 PUSHes with Nagle.
 And 9 PUSHes without it.

+### Sockets
+Sockets are extra abstraction over network protocols.
+They have their own (separate from TCP) receive/send buffers.